open-telemetry/opamp-spec/README.md

 The hash of the remote config that was last received by this agent from the management server.
-The server SHOULD compare this hash with the config hash it has for the agent and if the hashes are different the server MUST include the remote_config field in the response in the DataForAgent message.
+The server SHOULD compare this hash with the config hash it has for the agent and if the hashes are different the server MUST include the remote_config field in the response in the ServerToAgent message.

 <h4 id="status">status</h4>